firebase/functions-samples/quickstarts/time/README.md

-# Firebase Functions Quickstart - HTTP
+# Firebase Functions Quickstart - HTTPS trigger

-This quickstart demonstrates using **Firebase Functions** setup with an HTTP trigger.
+This quickstart demonstrates using **Firebase Functions** setup with an HTTPS trigger.

 ## Introduction